You feel it in your heart before you type it into Google — this blog isn’t just a website, it’s something God is asking you to steward well.

 Decision Summary Framework

-If you are:- Starting your first Christian blog → choose simple, reliable shared hosting
+- Starting your first Christian blog → choose simple, reliable shared hosting

 - Growing a devotional audience → consider managed WordPress hosting for speed and simplicity